-We entered the park thru Los Pinos Visitor’s Center.
-This is where you can get hiking, lodging and general information about the park.
+We entered the park through the Los Pinos Visitor’s Center.
+This is where you can get hiking, lodging, and general information about the park.
 You can hike by yourself but hiring a guide may be a good (and cheap) idea (but they usually only speak Spanish).

 After watching the many hummingbirds flying around the visitor’s center, we braved up for the walk.
 The longer trail in the park is called El Sinai.
 We only hiked part of it since it was pretty late and daylight was fading quickly.

 The walk was interesting.
 I have hiked in every Central American country except Nicaragua.
 Believe me, this park has nothing to envy those in other countries.
-This as pristine, lush and abundant a rain forest can get.
+This is as pristine, lush, and abundant as a rain forest can get.

 It has great views.